-- Then add the cheese and milk.
-With a spoon, stir the mixture until all the flour is incorporated and a slightly sticky dough forms.
+- Then add the milk and stir the mixture until all the flour is incorporated and a slightly sticky dough forms.
 Add the diced ham, green onions and cheese.
-Mix well.
+Mix until incorporated.

 - Now add the scrambled eggs and fold to combine.

-- With a spoon, floured hands or an ice cream scoop, drop biscuits into the buttered cast iron skillet or sheet pan (affiliate link) making sure the biscuits touch sides for higher rising.
+- With a spoon, floured hands or an ice cream scoop, drop biscuits into the buttered cast iron skillet or sheet pan making sure the biscuits touch sides for higher rising.

 - Bake for 12-15 minutes or until biscuits are lightly golden brown and a toothpick inserted into the center comes out clean.